 There are two international airports on the island.
 One is in Kona and the other in Hilo.
 You can catch a flight from most big cities around the world.
 You can also access the island by sea if you’re stopping on the island during or after a cruise.
 If you want to treat yourself, you can fly in luxury in Hawaiian Airlines’ business class.

-For those already on another of Hawaii’s islands, you’ll have to take a commuter plane to the Big Island.
+For those already on another of Hawaii’s islands, you’ll have to take a commuter plane for your Big Island 5 day itinerary.

 How Do You Get Around the Big Island?

 If you’re up for one of the most spectacular road trips ever (although a Big Sur road trip is pretty scenic as well!), I’d suggest you rent a car and drive yourself around the island (make sure to check out the road trip essentials you’ll want to bring).
 This offers independence and control over your time at each stop.
-You’ll also be able to see much more during your 5 days in Hawaii.
+You’ll also be able to see much more during your 5 day Hawaii itinerary.

 If you’d prefer not to drive, there is also the Hele-on bus, public transportation that is available at an affordable price.
 But, the bus means longer travel times, less than reliable schedules, and some crowding.